StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 - `static void Backend.OpenXR.SetHandJointScale(float scaleFactor)` — This sets a scaling value for joints provided by the articulated hand extension.
 Some systems just don't seem to get their joint sizes right!
   - `scaleFactor` — 1 being the default value, 2 being twice as large as normal, and 0.5 being half as big as normal.

+## static class Backend.Vulkan

+When using Vulkan for rendering, this contains a number of variables that may be useful for doing advanced rendering tasks.
+Vulkan is StereoKit's only rendering backend, so these are valid on all supported platforms after SK.Initialize.

+- `static IntPtr Backend.Vulkan.Device` — The `VkDevice` StereoKit created (or was given, when running under OpenXR) for rendering.
+Valid after SK.Initialize.
+- `static IntPtr Backend.Vulkan.Instance` — The `VkInstance` StereoKit created (or was given, when running under OpenXR) for rendering.
+Valid after SK.Initialize.
+- `static IntPtr Backend.Vulkan.PhysicalDevice` — The `VkPhysicalDevice` StereoKit is rendering with.
+Valid after SK.Initialize.
+- `static int Backend.Vulkan.GetFrameFenceFd()` — Returns a sync file descriptor for the most recently submitted frame's GPU work!
+Waiting on it (e.g. via EGL_ANDROID_native_fence_sync) guarantees all rendering submitted up to the last frame end has completed.
+Call from StereoKit's main thread.
+The caller owns the descriptor and must close it.
+Only functional on platforms and devices supporting external fence export.
+  - returns — A sync file descriptor, or -1 when unsupported or no frame has been submitted yet.
+- `static IntPtr Backend.Vulkan.Queue(BackendVulkanQueue queue)` — Gets the `VkQueue` StereoKit uses for the given queue family.
+Currently only [`BackendVulkanQueue.Graphics`]({{site.url}}/Pages/StereoKit/BackendVulkanQueue/Graphics.html) has a handle available; the others return IntPtr.Zero until StereoKit makes real use of them.
+If you submit work to this queue, you MUST guard it with [`Backend.Vulkan.QueueLock`]({{site.url}}/Pages/StereoKit/Backend.Vulkan/QueueLock.html) / [`Backend.Vulkan.QueueUnlock`]({{site.url}}/Pages/StereoKit/Backend.Vulkan/QueueUnlock.html), since StereoKit shares it across threads.
+  - `queue` — Which queue family to retrieve the queue for.
+  - returns — A `VkQueue` handle, or IntPtr.Zero if no queue handle is available for that family.
+- `static uint Backend.Vulkan.QueueFamilyIndex(BackendVulkanQueue queue)` — Gets the queue family index StereoKit uses for the given queue family.
+This is the value you'd use when creating command pools or performing queue family ownership transfers.
+  - `queue` — Which queue family to look up.
+  - returns — The Vulkan queue family index, or uint.MaxValue if that family is not available on this device (for example, video decode).
+- `static void Backend.Vulkan.QueueLock(BackendVulkanQueue queue)` — Locks the mutex StereoKit uses to guard the given queue family, so you can safely submit work to a queue StereoKit also uses.
+Always pair this with [`Backend.Vulkan.QueueUnlock`]({{site.url}}/Pages/StereoKit/Backend.Vulkan/QueueUnlock.html).
+Note that queue families that resolve to the same index share a single lock, so don't nest locks across two families that may alias.
+  - `queue` — Which queue family's lock to acquire.
+- `static void Backend.Vulkan.QueueUnlock(BackendVulkanQueue queue)` — Releases the queue family lock acquired via [`Backend.Vulkan.QueueLock`]({{site.url}}/Pages/StereoKit/Backend.Vulkan/QueueLock.html).
+  - `queue` — Which queue family's lock to release.

 ## enum BackendGraphics

 This describes the graphics API that StereoKit is using for rendering.